 What is the difference between classical physics and quantum physics?

 In the macroscopic world, the laws of nature that have been discovered are the so-called laws of classical physics.
 These deal with those aspects of nature for which the question of what is the ultimate constitution of matter, is not something that matters immediately.
-When we apply classical physics laws to macroscopic systems, we try to describe only certain global features of the system’s behaviour.
-The finer details of system behaviour are ignored.
+When we apply classical physics laws to macroscopic systems, we try to describe only certain global features of the system’s behavior.
+The finer details of system behavior are ignored.
+Watch video “Secrets of Quantum Physics”- https://amzn.to/3odnqkC

 In this sense, the laws of classical physics are approximate laws of nature, and we must consider them as limit forms of the laws of quantum physics, more fundamental and much more comprehensive.
 Classical physics theories are phenomenological theories.
 Within a certain small physics domain, a phenomenological theory aims to discover and summarise experimental evidence.
 In the field of physics, it is not meant to explain everything.
 If it is a good phenomenological theory, it will describe any aspect within that limited domain very precisely.
 In reality, all physical theory is phenomenological (it deals with the phenomena or events or facts that occur).